elijahdaniel/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why is it important to test our apps?

-  For reassurance, piece of mind, and to be sure that you're code's output is the expected solution.
+  For reassurance, peace of mind, and to be sure that your code's output is the expected solution.